Homemade Apple Pie

 - Refrigerate both while you prepare filling.
 (Do not put the other half of the dough inside the pie pan)

 - Peel, quarter & core apples.
-Cut into 1-inch chunks.
+Cut into 3/4-inch slices.

 - Roll top pastry between floured wax paper and place on top.
 Trim or flute edges.

 - Brush top with milk & sprinkle with sugar, avoiding the rim of the pastry.